 Fashion Brand Licensing Examples

-The best example of licensing is that of a company called Luxottica.
+The best example of licensing business model is that of a company called Luxottica.
 It is widely known in Geek Circles but a lay-man who just wears eyewear will never know what Luxottica or Who Luxottica is.
 Almost all major retailers (Fashion) from the likes of Chanel, Prada, Burberry, Michael Kors etc. have done their Brand Licensing for Eyewear to Luxottica.
 This list just goes on and includes the likes of DKNY, Armani, Dolce, Ralph Lauren, Tiffany&Co, Vogue, Versace Tory Burch, Valentino etc. etc.

 Brand Licensing Companies

-The Global Top 150 licensing companies sold for over $275 billion in retail sales of licensed products.
+You can imagine the power of the licensing business model that The Global Top 150 licensing companies sold for over $275 billion in retail sales of licensed products.
 The Top 10 licensors now account for almost 53 percent of overall retail sales of the Top 150 Global Licensors.

 Brand Licensing Companies – Top 10